WillBux/Crash-Course-CarND-Capstone/README.md

 ### Waypoint Updater
 The purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights and obstacles.
+This node subscribes to the following messages:

+- /base_waypoints (Lane)
+- /current_pose (PoseStamped)
+- /traffic_waypoint (Int32)

+This node publishes the following message:

+- /final_waypoints (Lane)

+The /final_waypoints message is built from the base waypoints with the first one being the closest to the /current_pose and thereafter in increasing order.
+The target velocity for the track is set from the base waypoints that are loaded in (through the `velocity` parameter).
+This node uses a vector of target velocities for all waypoints.
+This target velocity is first set to the maximum track velocity for all waypoints by default.
+Then the velocity is updated if the /traffic_waypoint callback is called.
+In this case, the velocity is set to zero at the reported stop line (the Int32 message in /traffic_waypoint) and then ramped up in a linear fashion as the distance increases behind the stop line.
+The velocity ahead of the stop line is set to zero.

 ### Traffic Light Dectector & Classifier
 This node publishes the index of the waypoint for nearest upcoming red light's stop line to a single topic /traffic_waypoint.